RahulModak74/CUSTOM_LLM_WAF/README.md

 ## 📝 License

-This project is licensed under Fair Use principles for educational and research purposes.
-Commercial use requires explicit permission from the development team.
+Commercial use allowed under Apache 2.0 license.
+We welcome you use and update it as per your requriements
 ## 🤝 Contributing

-Currently, this project is maintained by our internal development team.
-For questions or support, please contact the development team.
+Currently, this project is maintained by our internal development team.For questions or support, please contact the development team.